Sticking To A Budget After Graduation

 As mentioned earlier, some college graduates already have experience managing their money.
 Maybe they learned to make a budget when they decided to save up for a car or when they spent a semester abroad.
 Other graduates may not have experience with budgeting their money.
 But no matter, making a budget for life on your own can be a daunting prospect.
 However, once you break everything down, it is a fairly simple process.
 You just have to keep up with your budget and update your expenses frequently.
 However, sticking to that budget can be difficult.
 Your budget is ultimately dependent on the job you have, which means you need to find a job before you can make an accurate budget.
 If you are having trouble finding a job, then you need to base your budget on the amount of money you have saved, or you should begin looking for a part-time job that will offer you some sort of income.

-- Step Three: After you have calculated all of your expenses for the month, you need to compare the two numbers you have: income and expenses.
+Step Three: After you have calculated all of your expenses for the month, you need to compare the two numbers you have: income and expenses.
 Hopefully, your expenses are equal to or less than your income.
 If you find that you have more expenses than income, you will have to play with your variable expenses and see if you can get your total monthly expenses down.
-If you have money left over at the end of the month, then you should put that money you’re your savings account.
+If you have money left over at the end of the month, deposit it in your savings account.

 What Is Underemployment?